ScriptingSiren13/llm-engineering/outputs-and-parsing/notes.md

 Even though TypedDict is a clean and powerful way to structure output, it has a major limitation:

 **There is NO runtime data validation.**

+---

+# Output Parsers in LangChain

+Output parsers in LangChain convert raw LLM responses into structured and predictable formats.
+Without parsers, models return free-form text and metadata, which makes it harder to feed results into pipelines, applications, or further model calls.
+Parsers solve this by enforcing structure, types, and sometimes validation rules.

+Below are the main parser types commonly used in application workflows.

+---

+## 1. String Output Parser

+The **String Output Parser** returns the LLM response as a plain string.
+It removes metadata such as token usage, message roles, or structure wrappers, making it suitable for chaining prompts.
+When chaining, each LLM call can feed its result directly into the next one without manually accessing `.content`.

+In the example scenario, a detailed report about a topic is generated and then summarized.
+The string parser ensures that only the textual content is passed between the two steps, allowing both prompts to interact cleanly without result unpacking.

+This parser is ideal when the output is meant to be further processed by the LLM itself or displayed to a user, and no structural guarantees are required.

+---

+## 2. JSON Output Parser

+The **JSON Output Parser** converts the LLM output into JSON.
+This introduces structure to the output, making it machine-friendly and allowing further logic to operate on dictionaries instead of text.

+In the example, the LLM is asked to produce five facts about a topic in JSON form.
+The parser then converts that into a JSON object so downstream code can access fields directly (e.g., `result['facts']`).

+A key limitation is that the schema is not enforced.
+The LLM decides field names, nesting, and array structures.
+As a result, JSON Output Parser is useful for lightweight structuring but not for cases requiring consistency or strict data contracts.

+---

+## 3. Structured Output Parser (Schema Enforcement Without Validation)

+This parser uses Pydantic models to enforce a response structure.
+The model defines the expected fields and types, and the LLM is instructed to match that schema.
+The parser transforms the result into a Python object that directly conforms to that structure.

+In the example, a schema with three fields (`fact1`, `fact2`, `fact3`) is defined, and the model is asked to return facts that populate those fields.
+The structure is guaranteed, and type conversion is handled automatically.

+However, this parser enforces structure but not validation.
+It ensures that fields exist and have the correct basic types, but it does not validate semantic correctness or constraints.

+---

+## 4. Pydantic Output Parser (Schema + Validation)

+The **Pydantic Output Parser** is the strongest of the four in terms of control.
+It uses Pydantic’s full model system to enforce:

+* Structure
+* Field names
+* Data types
+* Validation rules (constraints)

+In the example, the model is asked to generate a fictional person's name, age, and city.
+The schema enforces:

+* `name`: string
+* `city`: string
+* `age`: integer greater than 18

+The validation constraint (`gt=18`) ensures the model cannot return an underage value.
+The parser converts the LLM output into a validated Pydantic model instance, giving native Python attribute access and reliable data guarantees.

+This parser is especially valuable in production settings where LLMs are part of a pipeline that depends on strict data contracts.